GavinZhuLei/vue-form-making/README.md

   * [MakingForm](/docs/component.md#makingform) (Quickly design the form page based on the visual operation.)
   * [GenerateForm](/docs/component.md#generateform) (The generator will render a form page quickly base on the configuration json data captured in the designer.)
 * [Secondary Development](/docs/develop.md)

-This project is the base version, and if you need to experience the [Advanced](http://form.making.link), you can go to the advanced version, which provides more components and functionality, add support Vue3.

 ## Feature